 The Bureau reflects the political pluralism within the CoR.
 It is composed of:

 - First Vice-President

 - 27 other Vice-Presidents (one for each Member State)

 - chairmen of the political groups

-France, Germany, Italy, Poland, Spain and the United Kingdom have each three seats.
+France, Germany, Italy, Poland and Spain have each three seats.
 Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, Greece, Hungary, Ireland, Lithuania, Netherlands, Portugal, Romania, Slovakia and Sweden each have two seats.
 Cyprus, Estonia, Latvia, Luxembourg, Malta and Slovenia have one seat each.

 What are the tasks of the Bureau?